Players: Oregon St coach used abuse to free up scholarships

 “The sooner you move on, the better,” Barnard told her in a conversation she recorded and provided to The Associated Press.

 That message came only weeks after police responded to the 911 call.
-Waiters is the third Oregon State player to seriously contemplate suicide since 2016, according to first-hand accounts from two of those players, along with three accounts of the aftermath of the other player’s near attempt that were provided to AP by people familiar with that episode.
-Those people did not want their names used because of the sensitivity of the subject.
+Waiters is the third Oregon State player to seriously contemplate suicide since 2016.

 Waiters was among a half-dozen players who reached out to the AP after a July story in which players, parents and people familiar with the program said Oregon State volleyball coaches physically and emotionally abused some players while the administration took no outward steps to address complaints.

-About a year before Waiters’ call to the police, another promising freshman, Amya Small, was taken to the hospital after downing dozens of over-the-counter medications.
-Barnard pulled Small’s scholarship shortly after her hospital trip.
+About a year after Waiters’ call to the police, another promising freshman, Amya Small, was taken to the hospital after taking dozens of over-the-counter medications.

-“I genuinely thought the article was written about me, that’s how similar my story was to Amya’s story,” Waiters said.
+“I genuinely thought the article was written about me, that’s how similar it was to Amya’s story,” Waiters said.

 She is among 11 players to quit or transfer from the Oregon State program since 2016, with some of them forced out using similar methods.